 Students who undertake the accelerated Music Institute programme benefit by having an additional year to take on NCEA Music.
-This way, Music Institute students have an opportunity to complete most of the Music standards by the time they reach Year 13 and may choose to take on another subject in their final year.
+This way, Music Institute students have an opportunity to complete most of the Music standards by the time they reach Year 13 and may choose to work towards Scholarship Music in Year 13.